 Thus, it can be inferred that the adoption of information technology in the banking sector has halted the linguistic barriers to qualify effortless and cost friendly reporting throughout transaction, to promote relationship with customers, escalate patron content, functional productivity, lower expenditure, shrink proceeding time, offer banks fierce margin, impart soundness to capitalist and fostering fintech.
 This muddy environment imparts fruitful basis for the analyst to inspect the contribution of IT in banking sector, specifically its impression on the operational efficiency of the banks.
 Information Technology based services were further classified as: 1) Core banking services, 2) Expected banking services, 3) Augmented banking services, and 4) Growing Potential services.
-Core banking services as defined are fundamental banking services that are offered by every Indian bank, while Expected banking services are prevalent as routine nature of services that are looked forward to be offered in banks.
-Addition to above, Augmented banking services enlarge the scope of the information technology services and Growing Potential services give an opportunity to the banks to increase their market share.
+Core banking services as defined are fundamental banking services that are offered by every Indian bank, while Expected banking services are prevalent as routine nature of services enlarge the scope of the information technology services and Growing Potential services give an opportunity to the banks to increase their market share.